SoftChef/cdk-iot-security/src/demo/jitp/README.md

     curl -X POST -d '{caCertificateId:"<caCertificateId>"}' https://<prefix>.execute-api.<region>.amazonaws.com/prod/deviceCertificateGenerate > device-certificate.json

-You can assign you custom thing name in the POST request.
+You can assign your custom thing name in the POST request.

     curl -X POST -d '{caCertificateId:"<caCertificateId>", "csrSubjects":{"commonName":"<thingName>"}}' https://<prefix>.execute-api.<region>.amazonaws.com/prod/deviceCertificateGenerate > device-certificate.json

-The API will invoke the Device Certificate Registrator and return the keys and certificate signed by a specified CA. Notice that the device certificate is not registered on AWS IoT yet.
+The API will invoke the Device Certificate Registrator and return the keys and certificate signed by a specified CA. Note that the device certificate is not registered on AWS IoT yet.

 You can design your work flow that the user call this API to get a device certificate through a mobile App.
 Then, transfer the device certificate to the device for connecting to the AWS IoT.